Alliant University: History

 William C. Rust was the president of California Western University who ushered in the transformation to USIU and led the school for the next 37 years.
 Rust's vision was "to create global understanding through a single university with campuses all over the world.".
 The founding goal for USIU was a focus on "human excellence" over "intellectual excellence."
 By 1971, Rust had transformed the former small liberal arts school of California Western University into what the San Diego Reader referred to as an "international phenomenon."
 Besides the main Scripps Ranch campus, USIU had developed a network of campuses both nationally in Maui, Steamboat Springs, and Guam as well as internationally, with branch campuses in: London, Mexico City, Tokyo and Nairobi.
 In 1986, Rust was still breaking new ground for buildings and maintaining a focus on further expansion in Latin America, the Middle East, Europe, and Russia.
 But by 1990, after 37 years of leading the university and enduring several rocky financial episodes, Rust was removed of all governing power by the board of trustees.
 Gary Hays, former chancellor of the Minnesota State University, took over as president of USIU in April 1990 and reorganized the University into just two remaining colleges; arts and sciences and business administration.
 In 1999, the Nairobi campus became its own independent entity known as United States International University Africa.

 In 2001 the California School of Professional Psychology and United States International University merged to become Alliant International University, taking over the Scripps Ranch campus of USIU.
 At first Alliant was a nonprofit university like its predecessors.
 In February 2015, Alliant became a for-profit benefit corporation and part of the Arist Education System, a subsidiary of Bertelsmann.

+In January 2026, Alliant International University rebranded as Alliant University to reflect the institution’s transition to a primarily U.S.-based university.

 Schools

-Alliant International University is composed of several academic schools:
+Alliant University is composed of several academic schools: